-Victoria Cross winner Edward ‘Mick’ Mannock remembered in memorial service
+Victoria Cross winner and World War I pilot Edward ‘Mick’ Mannock remembered in memorial service

 -

-Victoria Cross winner Edward ‘Mick’ Mannock remembered in memorial service
+Victoria Cross winner and World War I pilot Edward ‘Mick’ Mannock remembered in memorial service

-A First World War pilot was honoured on Friday with a memorial in Dublin’s Glasnevin Cemetery.
+A World War I pilot was honoured on Friday with a memorial in Dublin’s Glasnevin Cemetery.

 The Minister with responsibility for Defence Paul Kehoe and British Ambassador Robin Barnett, attended the ceremony to honour Major Edward “Mick” Mannock, recipient of the Victoria Cross.

-Edward Corringham “Mick” Mannock was a member of the Royal Flying Corps and the Royal Air Force during the First World War.
+Edward Corringham “Mick” Mannock was a member of the Royal Flying Corps and the Royal Air Force during World War I.

 Born on May 24 1887, the proud Cork man was a pioneer of fighter aircraft tactics in aerial warfare.

-Mr Mannock was the most highly decorated British fighter pilot of the First World War and was eventually credited with 73 combat victories.
+Mr Mannock was the most highly decorated British fighter pilot of World War I and was eventually credited with 73 combat victories.

 He died on July 26 1918, when his aircraft was shot down over France.